Pools

 The number of standby GPUs that the system should try to keep “always available” at any given time in addition to any that is needed to satisfy the Staging Config requirements.
 If the number of available GPUs falls below this number, more Agents are created.
 If the number of available GPUs rises above this number, Agents are deleted as long as it wont result in the number of available GPUs falling below this number.
 A value of 0 indicates no additional standby compute is created.
 The AutoScaler will only provision enough compute according to the Staging Config requirements.

-Standby Memory (MB)
+Standby Memory (GiB)

-The amount of memory (in MB) that the system should try to keep “always available” at any given time in addition to any that is needed to satisfy the Staging Config requirements.
+The amount of memory (in GiB) that the system should try to keep “always available” at any given time in addition to any that is needed to satisfy the Staging Config requirements.
 If the amount of available memory falls below this number, more Agents are created.
 If the amount of available memory rises above this number, Agents are deleted as long as it wont result in available amount falling below this number.
 A value of 0 indicates no additional standby compute is created.
 The AutoScaler will only provision enough compute according to the Staging Config requirements.

 Downscale Backoff (Seconds)